loopbackio/loopback.io/pages/en/lb2/Installation-troubleshooting.md

 ### Installation errors

-If you want to use LoopBack and the [slc loopback](/doc/{{page.lang}}/lb2/Command-line-reference) command-line tool on Windows, but encounter installation errors running `npm install -g strongloop`, use the following workaround:
+If you want to use LoopBack and the [command-line tools](/doc/{{page.lang}}/lb2/Command-line-tools) on Windows, but encounter installation errors running `npm install -g strongloop`, use the following workaround:

 ```
 $ npm install -g yo